SMC: The Extra Compensation Veterans Miss — and How to Qualify

 • Need for personal care or aid

-The most common types are SMC-K, SMC-L, and SMC-S — each with specific eligibility rules.
+The most common types are SMC-K, SMC-L, and SMC-S — each with specific clinical eligibility rules that require precise medical documentation.

 Example: